Our Family of Companies

 3. Period certain annuity: As the name implies, you'll be guaranteed monthly payments for a certain period, such as five or 15 years.
 If you die before that period has elapsed, the remainder of your payments will go to your surviving beneficiary.
 So, if you're guaranteed an annuity for 20 years, and you die after receiving only 10 years of payments, your beneficiary will receive payments for the remaining 10 years.

-Pension plans aren't as common these days — and will likely become rarer still, according to the Social Security Administration.
+Pension plans aren't as common these days — and will likely become rarer still.
 If your employer does offer a pension plan, it's important to explore what pension plans are, how they're different from other retirement plans and how they could fit into your savings goals for retirement.

 Related Articles